Hina-Hanan/Hina-Hanan/README.md

 I’m **Hina**, a Data Scientist based in India.
 I mostly work on **AI projects** and **data visualization for businesses** using Python, Power BI, Tableau, and Vector Databases.

-I am a Base Hackathon 2025 Finalist.
+I am a Base Hackathon 2025 National Finalist.

 This is my personal GitHub profile where I upload my projects, experiments, and things I’m currently working on.
 Everything you see here is built from scratch.